rvounik/frontend2/README.md

 external services is written using a Promise that calls the action when successful.
 This seems a better, safer approach.
 - You can build for production using yarn run build:prod.
 This changes the outcome of some of the configured tasks.
 - Note that in dev mode console will throw a warning invalid prop children supplied.
 Please ignore this for now.
+- To run a specific test, edit the "roots" key in package.json